okta/okta-react/README.md

 #### onAuthRequired

-`AuthRequired` accepts `onAuthRequired` as an optional prop, it overrides [onAuthRequired](#onauthrequired) from the [Security](#security) component if exists.
+`SecureOutlet` accepts `onAuthRequired` as an optional prop, it overrides [onAuthRequired](#onauthrequired) from the [Security](#security) component if exists.

 #### errorComponent

-`AuthRequired` runs internal `handleLogin` process which may throw Error when `authState.isAuthenticated` is false.
+`SecureOutlet` runs internal `handleLogin` process which may throw Error when `authState.isAuthenticated` is false.
 By default, the Error will be rendered with `OktaError` component.
-If you wish to customise the display of such error messages, you can pass your own component as an `errorComponent` prop to `<AuthRequired>`.
+If you wish to customise the display of such error messages, you can pass your own component as an `errorComponent` prop to `<SecureOutlet>`.
 The error value will be passed to the `errorComponent` as the `error` prop.

 ### `LoginCallback`